Hori1234/2AMC15/README.md

 1. Create an agent which inherits from the `BaseAgent` class
 2. Add the agents you want to test to `train.py`
    - There are 2 places to add you agent.
 Look for the comment `# Add your agent here` for where to add your agent.
-3. Run `$ python train.py grid_configs/rooms-1.grd results/` to start training!
+3. Run `$ python train.py grid_configs/rooms-1.grd --out results/` to start training!

 `train.py` is just an example training script.
 Feel free to modify it as necessary.
 In our basic example, we use command line arguments to select options for it.
 This may not be convenient for you and you can choose to replace this training script with whatever you want.